yourlabs/yourlabs.remember/README.rst

    pip install --user bigsudo
    ~/.local/bin/bigsudo yourlabs.fqdn user@somehost
+   # Or if you feel brave (skip hostname to apply on localhost)
+   ~/.local/bin/bigsudo yourlabs.traefik

 Of course you could also use ``ansible`` commands, but then it would be more commands and options.
 We're getting inspiration from the *practice* of kubectl,